 Since its inception in 2003, CID has directly contributed to the following outcomes and projects pertaining to the literary arts:

-Writers Accelerator – Under the umbrella of Creative Lab, this four-day, immersive program for writers in motion pictures, television, and broadband (web series) was designed to empower writers to take their stories and craft to the next level via one-on-one and small group coaching.
+Writers Immersive – Under the umbrella of Creative Lab Hawaii, this five-day, immersive program for writers in motion pictures, television, and broadband (web series), is followed by a one-year coaching program that supports participants in executing their material as individuals, and as a group.
+In partnership with the Diversity Program of the Writers Guild of America West, the Writers Immersive is designed to empower writers to take their stories and craft to the next level via one-on-one and small group coaching

 Development of a Mobile Phone App – Hawaii Book & Music Festival, in conjunction with PassTheProjects Co. developed a mobile phone app that provides up-to-date information related to Hawaii’s literary/publishing and music industries in hopes that it will generate additional revenue streams for Hawaii’s authors and musicians.